rodneygauna/pokemon-rpg/docs/player-guide/PlayerGuide_v1.md

 - Digging through obstacles
 - Creating stable foundations

+**Psychic Types/Moves are great for**:

+- Reading minds or sensing emotions
+- Moving objects without touching them
+- Understanding puzzles and mysteries
+- Communicating across long distances

+**Ice Types/Moves are great for**:

+- Cooling down overheated areas
+- Creating slippery surfaces to slide on
+- Preserving food or important items
+- Making temporary bridges over water

+**Fighting Types/Moves are great for**:

+- Breaking through tough barriers
+- Training and building strength
+- Protecting others from danger
+- Showing discipline and determination

+**Poison Types/Moves are great for**:

+- Neutralizing harmful toxins
+- Creating helpful chemical reactions
+- Identifying dangerous substances
+- Cleaning contaminated areas

+**Steel Types/Moves are great for**:

+- Cutting through metal obstacles
+- Building strong, lasting structures
+- Protecting against attacks
+- Working with machinery and tools

+**Bug Types/Moves are great for**:

+- Finding hidden passages
+- Communicating with nature
+- Working as a coordinated team
+- Gathering information and scouting

+**Ghost Types/Moves are great for**:

+- Moving through solid objects
+- Communicating with spirits
+- Exploring scary or mysterious places
+- Helping lost souls find peace

+**Dark Types/Moves are great for**:

+- Moving unseen in shadows
+- Understanding fears and overcoming them
+- Working at night or in dark places
+- Helping others face their worries

+**Dragon Types/Moves are great for**:

+- Inspiring others with ancient wisdom
+- Overcoming seemingly impossible challenges
+- Leading with courage and strength
+- Connecting with legendary Pokemon

+**Fairy Types/Moves are great for**:

+- Bringing good luck and hope
+- Healing emotional wounds
+- Creating magical solutions
+- Spreading joy and happiness

+**Normal Types/Moves are great for**:

+- Adapting to any situation
+- Working well with any team
+- Learning new skills quickly
+- Being reliable in everyday tasks

 #### How to Use Type Advantages

 1. **Describe the situation**: "There's a big ice wall blocking our path"